Generic selectors

 Elastic energy II

-This simulation allows us to observe how energy changes from kinetic to potential or elastic energy.
+This simulation allows us to the law of conservation of energy.
+Notice how energy changes from kinetic to potential or elastic energy.
 Why doesn’t the vehicle stop?

-In this simulation the kinetic energy of a cannonball is converted into potential energy.
+This simulation is an example of energy transformation.
+The kinetic energy of a cannonball is converted into potential energy.
 Do you know how high the bullet rises?
 And what is its velocity when it falls?

 Energy on an astronaut